mobizt/FirebaseClient/resources/docs/firestore_database.md

 ## Functions

-1. ## 🔹 bool batchGet(AsyncClientClass &aClient, const Firestore::Parent &parent, BatchGetDocumentOptions batchOptions)
+1. ## 🔹 String batchGet(AsyncClientClass &aClient, const Firestore::Parent &parent, BatchGetDocumentOptions batchOptions)

+ Gets multiple documents.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".